openedx-unsupported/devstack/docs/devstack_interface.rst

 - ``dev.backup`` creates a backup of all the database containers(mysql, elasticsearch, mongo)

-  When to use: Probably a good idea to create a backup just after provisioning or when you are about to do something which might result in badly modifying your database.
+  When to use: Do this routinly, such that if something happens, you can revert back to a backup using ``make dev.restore``

   Also see below at ``dev.restore`` for opposite counterpart to this command.

 - ``dev.restore`` will restore your database containers to the backups created using ``dev.backup``

-  When to use: Use when you've broken your database or when you need to go back to a previous backup.

   Warning: This will overwrite your databases.
 Only use if you want all your database volumes to revert back to the backup.